Rory MacLean

-Rory MacLean FRSL (born 5 November 1954) is a British-Canadian historian and travel writer who lives and works in Berlin and the United Kingdom.
-Among his best known works are Stalin's Nose (1992), a travelogue through eastern Europe after the fall of the Berlin Wall; Magic Bus (2006), a history of the Asia Overland hippie trail; and Berlin: Imagine a City (2014), a portrait of that city over 500 years.
+Rory MacLean FRSL (born 5 November 1954) is a British-Canadian historian and travel writer who lives and works in Berlin, Palermo and the United Kingdom.
+Among his best known works are Stalin's Nose (1992), a travelogue through eastern Europe after the fall of the Berlin Wall; Magic Bus (2006), a history of the Asia Overland hippie trail; and Berlin: Imagine a City (2014), a portrait of that city over 500 years, and Geography of Heaven: Travels to the Hereafter (2026).
 In 2019, John le Carré wrote that MacLean "must surely be the outstanding, and most indefatigable, traveller-writer of our time."

 Biography

 MacLean was born in Vancouver, Canada, in 1954, the son of Canadian newspaper publisher Andrew Dyas MacLean and Joan Howe, former secretary to author Ian Fleming at The Times and part-inspiration for the fictional James Bond character Miss Moneypenny.
 He grew up in Toronto, graduating from Upper Canada College and Toronto Metropolitan University.
 For ten years, he was involved in movie productions, working with David Hemmings and Ken Russell in England, David Bowie in Berlin and Marlene Dietrich in Paris.

 In 1989, MacLean won The Independent inaugural travel writing competition and changed from screen to prose writing.
 After completing nine travel books in the UK, he wrote Berlin: Imagine a City in the capital where he blogged for the Meet the Germans website of the Goethe-Institut.
 On the publication of MacLean's 15th book Pravda Ha Ha: Truth, Lies and the End of Europe, Jan Morris wrote: "This is a tremendous thing that MacLean is creating; a new kind of history, in several dimensions and innumerable moods, that adds up to — across the span of his books — a great and continuing work of literature."

 MacLean is a Fellow of the Royal Society of Literature and founder and curator of the annual Sherborne Travel Writing Festival.